 Let your first coat of resin cure until it is hard, but still sticky.
 This sticky layer allows the second coat of resin to adhere to the first layer.
 Mix the resin for your second coat and apply to the first layer at this stage.
 If the resin has cured for longer than this time and is no longer sticky, sanding is required to create a rough surface for the second layer to adhere to.
 The rough surface will disappear once the second layer is applied creating a crystal clear surface.
 Always wear a respirator when sanding partially cured resin.

 Which resin is best for Coasters?

-Are both resins scratch proof?
+Are all of your resins scratch proof?

 How long do I need to wait for the resin to be fully cured and at its optimum heat resistance?

-Are both resins non yellowing?
+Are all of your resins non yellowing?

 Why am I seeing a wrinkled effect in my cured resin?

 This is a tell tale sign that your resin has become too hot.
 Either you have waited too long to pour and the resin has started to cure (it has passed it’s working time) or it has been mixed and left in a large volume for too long and overheated.
 Always abide by working times and separate your mixed resin and hardener into smaller containers as epoxy resin heats much faster in larger volumes.
 Always check you are working in the correct environment, for more details see above for working conditions and ensure you wait long enough before applying a second layer of resin, see above for advice on this.
 The surface can be sanded (always wear a respirator when sanding) and a new resin layer poured to rectify this.